deryadilmen/pyTAD/README.md

 # pyTAD
-Python version of tad programme for IDSLs
+Python version of tad programme for IDSLs, by Alessandro Annunziato, Joint Research Centre (c)  2022

 The programmes in the prog folder represent the suite of programmes used in the Inexpensive Device for Sea Level Measurements ( IDSLs) devices and whose objective is to process the data in real time to provide an alert in case an anomalous wave, originated by a Tsunami or any other reason, is detected.